 A slump of 4 or 5 inches (10.1 to 12.7 cm) is generally thought to be the most appropriate for residential work, and pouring concrete is easier with this amount of slump.
 This sort of material can usually be worked by hand, and it still results in strong concrete in most cases.
 Most experts say that a slump greater than 5 is usually too runny to work with, and with few exceptions a mix with a slump of more than 7 inches (17.8 cm) should not be used at all.
 In most cases it will be too runny to set properly, and may lack a lot of the strength and durability people generally expect.

 A mold and measuring rod are the standard means through which slump is measured, but it these tools aren’t necessarily required, particularly if only an estimate is really needed.
 Homeowners or small project craftsmen who are working with smaller amounts of concrete can perform a slump test without purchasing special equipment by removing the bottom from a paper cup and inverting it on a level surface.
 The form should be filled with concrete, tamped it down gently, and the top leveled off.
 Testers can then remove the cup and measure the height of the concrete, comparing that height to the height of the paper cup to determine the amount of slump.

-The slump will naturally be less using this method than it would be if a commercial mold was used, because the overall amounts of concrete are smaller.
+The slump will naturally be less using this method than it would if a commercial mold was used, but a lot of this is because the overall amounts of concrete are smaller.
 If the concrete slumps to about 75% of the cup’s height, it is usually a good consistency for pouring.
-This is not as accurate as a test using a standard mold, but is a good general guide.
+This is not as accurate as a test using a standard mold, but it can be a good general guide.